 Not until about 2017, data on inclusive education in Nigeria's higher education system especially in the segment of access was sparse.
-It was in 2017 that the Joint Admissions and Matriculation Board set up the JAMB Equal Opportunity Group (JEOG) to administer the Unified Tertiary Matriculation Examination (UTME) to blind candidates and others who could not be served in regular testing centres.
+It was in 2017 that Professor Is-haq Oloyede as Registrar/Chief Executive of the Joint Admissions and Matriculation Board set up the JAMB Equal Opportunity Group (JEOG) to administer the Unified Tertiary Matriculation Examination (UTME) to blind candidates and others who could not be served in regular testing centres.
 The expanded mandate of JEOG was to track its catchment of candidates from admission to graduation and research ways of improving the delivery of inclusive education.
-It was also in 2017 that National Universities Commission instituted a much-improved documentation of the "State of University Education in Nigeria" embodying statistics from all universities in Nigeria relating to admission and provision of facilities for delivering quality university education.
+It was also in 2017 that Professor Abubakar Adamu Rasheed as Executive Secretary of the National Universities Commission instituted a much-improved documentation of the "State of University Education in Nigeria" embodying statistics from all universities in Nigeria relating to admission and provision of facilities for delivering quality university education.
 The metrics up to 2021, though incomplete, are poised to grow from 2023.